kahanu/AngularLokiJsDemo/README.md

 ```

 The base class is generic so it takes a parameter of the entity (Customer, Product, Order, etc) or ```any```.
-The strongly-types class is recommended.
+A strongly-typed class is recommended.

 At this point you can inject this service into your components in the normal manner.